How to reach your ideal self

 What does it mean to be yourself?
 Does it mean living up to your potential or is there more to it?

 If you’re like most people, these are the questions you’ve pondered as you search for identity, confidence and fulfillment in life.
-When the answers you find fall short of the expectations you hold for yourself, you need to start asking the really important questions that lead you to understand how to become the best version of yourself.
+When the answers you find fall short of the expectations you hold for yourself, you need to start asking the really important questions that lead you to understand how to maximize personal growth and become the best version of yourself.

 To nail down a strategy for self-improvement, you must uncover your essential “you-ness” – the values, interests and passions that define who you are in life and the world.
 Once you understand yourself, you’re able to define a clear vision of your best self and map out your route to get there.